elusivecodes/FrostColor/README.md

 Return a HTML string representation of the color.

-The `colorString` returned will be a string containing either a HTML color name (if one exists), a hexadecimal representation (if alpha is *1*) or an RGBA string.
+The `colorString` returned will be a string containing either a HTML color name (if one exists), a hexadecimal string (if alpha is *1*) or an RGBA string.

 ```javascript
 const colorString = color.toString();